 The building was owned by the Poncan Theatre Co., comprised of Charles Calkins, George Brett, Eugene Wetzel, and Dr. J.A.
 Douglass.
 Calkins founded the C.F.
 Calkins Department Store; Brett had the George H. Brett Implement Co. next door; Wetzel owned the Germania National Bank and Dr. Douglass was a dentist.
 (Pat Morris, who served as a board member of the Poncan Theatre, is George Brett’s great granddaughter).

-The Poncan is one of the few its size that doesn't have pillars to support the balcony.
+The Poncan is one of the few theatres of its age and size that doesn't have pillars to support the balcony.
 The support comes from a 5-foot thick "I-beam" that spans the entire width of the building.
 The "I-beam" was brought in on a series of flat cars, with a crane at each end.
 Part of the vaudeville equipment was an on-stage elevator, which was unheard of in those days.
 The elevator moved furniture up and down for plays and was also used for magic acts.

 During 1928 - Manager Fred Pickrel brought in musicals, plays, and famous entertainers such as John Phillip Sousa Band, Sigmund Romberg & Sally Rand, who appeared on stage with only her fans and a large transparent bubble balloon.
 Charles Curtis, a Kansas senator, spoke from the stage of The Poncan.
 A Republican, Curtis visited Ponca City to campaign for Herbert Hoover for president and for himself as a vice presidential nominee.
 Francis Smith Carron, head of music for the Ponca City Schools and a prominent Republican, introduced Curtis.